 What Information is Collected?

 The Library uses the Virtual Reference Desk software by LivePerson.
 The software keeps a transcript of every chat reference session, including the complete conversation between the librarian and the patron, as well as all the Web sites visited.
-A copy of the transcript is emailed to the patron at the completion of the session, and a copy is stored in the database.
-Normally the patron’s name is stored with the transcript, which allows the librarians to see how patrons are using the service.
-No matter what, the transcripts remain the property of the library and are closely guarded with several levels of security.
+A copy of the transcript can be emailed to the patron at the completion of the session, if requested, and a copy is stored in the database.
+Normally, the patron’s name is stored with the transcript, which allows the librarians to see how patrons are using the service.

 What is the information used for?

 The information is used to help analyze the amount and types of questions we are being asked.
 This helps determine appropriate staffing levels, and aides in training librarians for the service.

 The information collected by the Library is only accessible to librarians associated with the Ask a Librarian project.

 Who does the Library share the information with?

 Individual chats are not shared with anyone outside of the Ryerson Library.
 Statistics generated from chat logs, as well as excerpts, may be used for reports or publications.
 However, information about specific individuals ( e.g. IP address, names, phone numbers, etc.) that might be included as part of a chat transcript will never be shared outside of the Ryerson Library.